parsimonhi/animCJK/README.md

 In theory, all kanji of the Heisig RTK are in svgsJa.

-Most primitives are also in svgsJa, but some may be in other folders.
+Most primitives are also in svgsJa, but some are in other folders.

 Primitives that are also kana are in svgsJaKana.

-Primitives that look as a simplified Chinese character are in svgsZhHans.

-Primitives that are also a Bopomofo character are in svgsZhHansZoo.

-Primitives that may not have a corresponding character in Unicode code charts are in svgsJaZoo.
+Primitives that may not have a corresponding character in Unicode code charts or are a variant of an existing character in Unicode are in svgsJaZoo.

 A correspondance table between primitive names and AnimCJK svg files can be found in samples/_csv/heisig-animCJK-primitives.csv.